International Herald Tribune: The International Herald Tribune years

 In 2005 the paper opened its Asia newsroom in Hong Kong.
 In April 2001, the Japanese newspaper The Asahi Shimbun (朝日新聞) tied up with the International Herald Tribune and published an English-language newspaper, the International Herald Tribune/Asahi Shimbun.
 After the Washington Post sold its stake in the International Herald Tribune, it continued being published under the name International Herald Tribune/Asahi Shimbun, but it was discontinued in February 2011.

 By 2008, the circulation of the paper was over 240,000.
 By the early 2010s, the Internet edition of the paper was receiving some seven million visitors per month, and overall the IHT represented one of the biggest global media entities.

 Writers and journalists

-Throughout its history the Paris-based paper had a glittering stable of writers and journalists.
+Throughout its history the Paris-based paper had a renowned stable of writers and journalists.
 Among the most well-known were the humorist Art Buchwald, the fashion editor Suzy Menkes, jazz critic Mike Zwerin and food writers Waverly Root and Patricia Wells.
 Former executive editors include Philip Manning Foisie, John Vinocur, David Ignatius and Michael Getler.

 The final years

 In 2013, the New York Times Company announced that the International Herald Tribune was being renamed The International New York Times.

-On October 14, 2013, a Monday, the International Herald Tribune appeared on newsstands for the last time and ceased publication under that name.
+The last edition under ther IHT brand was published on Monday October 14 of that year.

-In 2016, the NYT Paris offices, acquired from the IHT, closed amid massive layoffs.
+In 2016, the Paris offices, acquired from the IHT, closed amid massive layoffs at NYT.
 The National Book Review called it "end of a romantic era in international journalism".